 years, and there is a limit of two consecutive terms for each position.

 Proposition B, which was approved by voters at the November 2012 election, provides for some significant changes in elections in the City of Chula Vista:

 - District Elections.
 City Councilmembers are elected "by district," beginning in 2016 and phased-in completely by 2018.
 Each Councilmember will represent one of four geographic districts The Mayor will continue to serve the community at-large.

 - Mandatory Run-Off.
-Effective in 2014, the election process for the Mayor, the City Attorney, and City Councilmembers requires a November "run-off" election for each office, regardless of whether one candidate receives greater than 50% of the vote in the general election, or if there are only two candidates that qualify to run for the seat.
+Effective in 2014, the election process for the Mayor, the City Attorney, and City Councilmembers requires a November "run-off" election for each office, regardless of whether one candidate receives greater than 50% of the vote in the general election.
+If only two candidates qualify to run for the seat, no election will be held for that seat in June, and the two candidates will be on the ballot in November.
 In November, the candidate with the highest number of votes is elected.

 YOUR VOTE COUNTS!
 Register to Vote

 YOU MUST BE REGISTERED BY MAY 19, 2014

 TO VOTE IN THE JUNE 2014 ELECTION